 The company also has well-established policies, including a Code of Ethics, which is available on its website, and a help-line facility for the reporting and investigation of unlawful conduct.
-No waivers to the Code were made in 2006.
+No waivers to the

 The Committee met in full session five times in 2006 and five times on a quorate basis.
 Each full session was attended by all members except Mr de Swaan and Sir Deryck Maughan who were each unable to attend one meeting.